Laredo Brain Injury Attorney You Can Trust To Fight For You

 A brain injury sustained in an accident can change your life.
 In an instant, you or a loved one might not be able to do many of the things you normally do, due to brain damage caused by a traumatic brain injury (TBI) or another type of head injury.
 Even knowing what your rights are might not be clear.

 That’s why it’s critical that you talk to an experienced lawyer who knows the law and who can work with you every step of the way.
 That’s why you need attorney John R. Solis.
 He can help your family demand the compensation you deserve for all injury-related expenses, whether it’s through a negotiated settlement or a jury verdict.
-You can count on the the Law Office of John R. Solis when it matters the most.
+You can count on John R. Solis, Attorney at Law when it matters the most.

 What is a traumatic brain injury (TBI)?

 A traumatic brain injury can be any injury that affects the brain’s ability to function.
 Sometimes, these injuries only temporarily affect a person’s brain.
 These injuries are sometimes referred to as mild traumatic brain injuries (mTBIs).
 Many TBIs can be more severe and can cause permanent brain damage, however.

 In either case, it’s critical that injury victims seek immediate medical care.
 Even in cases of minor TBIs, if these head injuries are not treated in a timely manner, serious medical issues can develop if you don’t get the proper medical care.
 That’s why it’s important for injury victims and their family members to take any type of head injury seriously.

 What type of head injury are you dealing with?

 Some of the most common head injuries include:

 - Concussions – One of the most common and misunderstood head injuries, a concussion occurs when a person’s brain sustains a direct blow to the head.
 A blow to the head can cause your brain to slam against the inner walls of your skull.
 Often, concussions occur due to a person’s head being violently shaken.